 When eating in restaurants, be aware that tipping is almost non-existent in Japanese culture.
 In fact, it’s rude.
 Therefore, when you’re in a restaurant, bar or hotel don’t feel obliged to do so.
 There are other ways to be respectful throughout your stay…

 Being loud or boisterous is disrespectful in Japan.
 It’s also considered bad manners to talk on mobile phones while on public transport.
-So, always remember to switch your phone to silent when travelling around, or just send a text message.
+So, always remember to switch your mobile phone to silent when travelling around, or just send a text message.
 During a holiday in Japan, you may notice that the Japanese speak quietly to one another when in public.
 For best practice do the same.